mist64/cbmbus_doc/Commodore Peripheral Bus.md

 	* Part 3: TCBM
 		* parallel, 1-to-1
 		* 264
-	* Part 4: Fast Serial
+	* Part 4a: Fast Serial
 		* improvement of serial
+		* C128, C65
+	* Part 4b: Burst
+		* stream transfer similar to Fast Serial on layer 2
+		* can't be combined with layers 3 and 4
 		* C128, C65
 	* Part 5: Jiffy DOS
 		* improvement of serial